 The most bohemian of the bars in the palace, the AGC comprises a front courtyard, a small bar leading to a muralled main room with a vaguely erotic theme ('Welcome to the House of Love'), and an upstairs gallery, open according to event.
 Arty locals mingle with tourists happy to hear reliably good music.
 It forms one end of the narrow, stepped Dosud bar run.

 The best of the Bačvice bars, this one is a small detached terrace right on the beach whose popularity is due to a slightly more clued-up clientele than the young locals on the pull in the main Bačvice pavilion.
 The little touches make it, too – the framed old colour photographs of the same Bačvice view you're gawping at, the comical picture of fat blokes playing football on the menu cover.
 Once it closes, there are later options just beyond the beach in the pavilion.

-If it's past the palace closing time of 1am and you're still thirsty, head to this small bar behind the National Theatre near the old football ground – everyone else does.
+Head to this small bar behind the National Theatre near the old football ground – everyone else does.
 The ‘Third Half’ is handy for post-match relaxation – rock, pop and house sounds keep you out of mischief until dawn.
 Don’t be surprised to see burly types covered in mud meeting up for coffee during the day – Treće poluvrijeme is the main post-training meeting point for members of the next-door Split rugby club.